Bernardo Ruiz: Career

 One of Ruiz's older brothers was forced into the Blue Division, a Spanish Army unit which fought alongside the German Army on the Eastern Front during World War 2.
-He was injured by a Russian grenade thrown at his machine gun post which killed everyone else stationed there, and received a war pension which enabled him to lend Ruiz the money to pay for his first bicycle, an Alcyon.
+He was injured by a Soviet grenade thrown at his machine gun post which killed everyone else stationed there, and received a war pension which enabled him to lend Ruiz the money to pay for his first bicycle, an Alcyon.
 He bought the bike to replace the family's donkey, which had died in a road accident, as a means of transport.
 According to Ruiz, he first competed unknowingly in a cycle race as a teenager when he came across a group of riders going in the opposite direction to him, and spontaneously decided to follow them, unaware that they were in competition.
 He took a breakthrough win at the Valencia regional championships, organised by the Franco regime's sole legal political party, the FET y de las JONS, whilst still a teenager.
 As a result of his success, the discrimination against his family ended.

 In 1945 Ruiz won the Volta a Catalunya, then Spain's most lucrative bike race, at the age of 20.
 This was his first race outside of the Valencian region, and helped to launch his professional career.
 That year he also made his debut in the Vuelta a España, where he came 23rd out of 26 finishers.
 He described the experience of riding the race as "terrifying".
 Three years later he took the overall classification in the race, taking the lead from Dalmacio Langarica after the latter lost time due to several punctures.
 Upon completion of the race, Ruiz was supposed to receive the winner's trophy from Francisco Franco in a ceremony at the then-new Santiago Bernabéu Stadium; however upon learning that he would have to wait three hours for a football match to be completed before the presentation, he elected to leave.